Tshepangnkwe/CourseCritique-Database/README.md

 ## Usage

 1. **Setup Database:**
-   - Create an Oracle (or compatible) database.
+   - Create a PostgreSQL database.
    - Run all table creation scripts in `database_objects/`.
    - Run `insert_data.sql` to populate with test data.